offen/protocol/index.md

 Paradigms around the collection of usage data on the web are shifting.
 While collection and usage of such data itself isn't likely to go away soon, application developers are looking for new tools and approaches they can use to handle these transactions in a fair and transparent manner.

-__The Offen protocol aims for establishing a common set of idioms that can be picked up by implementors that strive for transparency and interoperability__.
+__The Offen protocol aims for establishing a common set of idioms that can be picked up by implementors that strive for transparency and interoperability in the exchange of data__.
 It specifies a set of operations that can be used to transparently collect usage data over a single HTTP endpoint and allow users to manage and review the data that is associated to them.

-Applications that implement the Offen protocol can be audited by researchers and 3rd party tools like browser extensions.
+Applications that implement the Offen protocol can be audited by researchers and are easily connected with 3rd party tools like browser extensions.

 ### Motivation